FRIDAYS WITH FRANKY! A Good Friday Reflection

 the burdens in our lives that may seem insurmountable.

-It was on a Good Friday that a glimmer of hope entered into my life, but it didn’t seem like that at first.
-That Good Friday began like many other days prior to that.
+It was on Good Friday last year that a glimmer of hope entered into my life, but it didn’t seem like that at first.
+Good Friday 2012 began like many other days prior to that.
 But, let me back up and tell you a little of my life before that day.

 Prior to that, I lived in a house with 15 other dogs – may sound like the high life for a dog, but it was not so great.
 I had to struggle with the other dogs to get enough food and water each day.
 And our owner didn’t seem to have much time or interest in any of us, particularly me.